Tuning the Cost-Based Optimization Process¶

 - Field statistics of all the fields of the view that are used in the query.
 Note that a field might not be referenced in the actual query performed, but may be required in a lower view.

-- For these fields, you have to provide at least its average size.
+- For these fields, it is mandatory to provide at least the number of distinct values.

 Available indexes for the query and their type.
 Virtual DataPort examines the indexes defined in the view to determine if they apply to the query.
 Then, it uses different formulas to estimate the number of I/O operations depending on the index type.